gunthercox/ChatterBot/docs/quickstart.rst

 .. note::

    The only required parameter for the `ChatBot` is a name.
-   This can be any anything you want.
+   This can be anything you want.

 Training
 ========